websiteinspiration/bugsplat.rb/entries/static-html-blog.md

 Id: static-html-blog
 Order: 2

-This blog uses a custom [static html blog](http://bugsplat.info/2010-03-28-yet-another-static-html-generator) engine that I wrote for a few different reasons:
+This blog uses a custom [static html blog](http://bugsplat.info/2011-12-14-yet-another-not-very-static-blog-generator.html) engine that I wrote for a few different reasons:

  * No external dependencies
  * Maximum flexibility in hosting locations
  * Fast and easy to modify
- * Ability to keep my blog in [version control](https://github.com/peterkeen/bugsplat.info) using [git](http://git-scm.com/)
+ * Ability to keep my blog in [version control](https://github.com/peterkeen/bugsplat.rb) using [git](http://git-scm.com/)

+This is actually the second version of the engine.
+The [first version](https://github.com/peterkeen/bugsplat.info) was written in Perl and had quite a few quirky things.
+This new version is written in Ruby and is very straightforward.

 If you want to use my engine, be warned that it's rather specific to my needs on [bugsplat](http://bugsplat.info).
 However, there are a few more general, more flexible options out there now: